-Mather Hospital’s newly renovated and expanded Infusion Center is focused on providing lifesaving care in a serene, comfortable environment within a hospital setting.
+Mather Hospital’s Infusion Center is focused on providing lifesaving care in a serene, comfortable environment within a hospital setting.
 The center is equipped so that patients enjoy reclining chairs, flat screen TVs, WiFi internet access and meals and snacks served during their treatments, which can take several hours.

 The center serves patients who require chemotherapy, transfusions or other intravenous therapies for cancer, lupus, multiple sclerosis, Crohn’s disease and other autoimmune diseases or IV antibiotics for infections.
 Outpatient infusion therapy is also a treatment option for hematological, rheumatologic, gynecological and kidney disorders.